-Term Definition Safeguarding and promoting the welfare of children Protecting children from maltreatment Preventing impairment of children's mental and physical health or development , Ensuring that children grow up in circumstances consistent with the provision of safe and effective care , Taking action to enable all children to have the best outcomes Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Term Definition Safeguarding and promoting the Protecting children from maltreatment welfare of children Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care , Taking action to enable all children to have the best outcomes Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to ac to prevent harm.
-Appendix 1 explains the different types of abuse.
-Sharing of nudes and semi-nudes (also known as sexting or youthproduced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
-Children includes everyoneunder the age of 18.
+Appendix 1 explains th different types of abuse.
+Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+Children includes everyone under the age of 18.